julietteyek/WhoIsTalking/README.md

 🔒 No inputs are being saved as for this version. 🔒
 ## Outlook

+(First, I will need to speed up the analysis process a lot, I know :D)

 Multilingual Expansion: Including multiple languages and dialects for international scalability.

 Topic Sentiment Analysis: Providing deeper insights into political discourse by analyzing how different parties frame topics like healthcare or immigration.